Amir-Mano/R_Course_2024/final_project/README.md

 **Linear regression** - building 4 models in order to look at the connection between practice and AoO. model1 - outcome: "AoO", predictors: "practice".
-To answer the "Main Question". model2/3 - outcome: "AoO", predictors: "practice", "is_wind"/"is_keyboard".
-To check whether adding the instrument group, can contribute to the model (""Further Questions"). model4 - outcome: "AoO", predictors: "practice", "is_wind", "is_keyboard". combining all variables.
+To answer the "Main Question". model2/3 - outcome: "AoO", predictors: "practice", "is_wind"/"is_strings".
+To check whether adding the instrument group, can contribute to the model (""Further Questions"). model4 - outcome: "AoO", predictors: "practice", "is_wind", "is_strings". combining all variables.

-**Logistic regression** - building 4 models for each outcome ("is_wind"/"is_keyboard")  in order to further understand the connection between an instrument, practice, and AoO. model1 - without predictors.
+**Logistic regression** - building 4 models for each outcome ("is_wind"/"is_strings")  in order to further understand the connection between an instrument, practice, and AoO. model1 - without predictors.
 Null model, to define baseline. model2 - predictors: "practice".
 To check whether practice alone can predict the instrument group. model3 - predictors: "practice". smaller data sample to compare with model4.